 - Granola or trail mix made with nuts, seeds, dried fruit and chocolate chips also can be mixed with full-fat yogurt.

-- Hummus and other bean dips not only make good snacks, they can provide both protein and fat, in addition to concentrated calories.
+- Hummus and other bean dips not only make good snacks, they also provide both protein and fat, in addition to concentrated calories.

 Find a Nutrition Expert